SMARTZER @ DRAPERS DIGITAL 2019

 Our solution with Harvey Nichols is a good example of innovation as it repurposed an existing piece of technology and content into a completely new experience at minimal extra cost.
 It was simple therefore to implement and also relevant to their customer base, which we believe are two key things to consider when innovating in-store.

-Unfortunately, we missed out on the award, which was won by Harrods for their in-store navigation tool.
+We missed out on the award, which was won by Harrods for their in-store navigation tool.
 However many congratulations to the Harrods team and we hope to be involved in the Drapers Digital Awards for many years to come!